socketry/protocol-http/readme.md

   - General abstractions for HTTP requests and responses.
   - Symmetrical interfaces for client and server.
-  - Light-weight middlewar model for building applications.
+  - Light-weight middleware model for building applications.

 ## Usage